 Strong earnings and the continued rebound in the U.S. economy have helped to support stocks this month, but the rapid spread of the Delta variant of the coronavirus and rising inflation have been concerns. read more

 "There are still some distant jitters, whispers about the Delta variant, about cases rising, and I think some underlying worries about a slowdown of the reopenings and possible reversal," Dollarhide said.

-S&P 500 company results on the quarter overall have been much stronger than expected, with about 89% of the nearly 300 reports so far beating analysts' profit estimates, according to IBES data from Refinitiv.
+Results on the quarter overall have been much stronger than expected, with about 89% of the reports beating analysts' estimates on earnings, according to IBES data from Refinitiv.
 Earnings are now expected to have climbed 89.8% in the second quarter versus forecasts of 65.4% at the start of July.

 Our Standards: The Thomson Reuters Trust Principles.